-- Create a National Mangrove Management Committee and county level committees that incorporate all stakeholders, as provided in the Mangrove Ecosystem Management Plan. - Adopt regulations under the Forest Act, the Wildlife Act and the Physical and Land Use Planning Act to introduce a mandatory requirement for consultation between responsible agencies during spatial or physical planning, management and monitoring processes. - Employ Presidential Executive Orders to clarify mandates of national institutions, and modify laws to define the role of the counties, especially when they overlap. - Adopt administrative coordination actions to ensure communication and harmonize actions among institutions.
+- Establish a Technical Advisory Committee that incorporate all stakeholders, to spearhead the implementation of the Mangrove Ecosystem Management Plan. - Adopt regulations under the Forest Act, the Wildlife Act and the Physical and Land Use Planning Act to introduce a mandatory requirement for consultation between responsible agencies during spatial or physical planning, management and monitoring processes. - Employ Presidential Executive Orders to clarify mandates of national institutions, and modify laws to define the role of the counties, especially when they overlap. - Adopt administrative coordination actions to ensure communication and harmonize actions among institutions.